-The growth of online learning in universities and colleges has seen a much higher trend in terms of diverse student populations (Allen & Seaman, 2018; Jung & Gunawardena, 2014).
-The increased growth rate of online learning can be attributed to academic leaders' strategic focus to move in-person classes to online/remote learning due to the disruptions caused by the COVID-19 pandemic, the rapid changes in technology as a means of instructional delivery in most universities, access and flexibility afforded by the online courses, rising tuition costs and an evolving workforce seeking lifelong learning options (Allen & Seaman, 2018; Altbach & de Wit, 2020).
-Furthermore, the growth of online learning has led to situations where both students and instructors are required to cross cultures to share new ideas, collaborate and build new knowledge.
+KEYWORDS culturally responsive computing, culturally responsive pedagogy, diversity, online education, online instructors online/remote learning due to the disruptions caused by the COVID-19 pandemic, the rapid changes in technology as a means of instructional delivery in most universities, access and flexibility afforded by the online courses, rising tuition costs and an evolving workforce seeking lifelong learning options (Allen & Seaman, 2018; Altbach & de Wit, 2020).
+Furthermore, the growth of online learning has led to situations both students where and instructors are required to cross cultures to share new ideas, collaborate and build new knowledge.
 Several studies (eg, Kumi-Yeboah, Dogbey, Yuan & Smith, 2020; Petersen, 2015; Yang et al., 2010) have called on instructors to design online education environments that promote cultural inclusivity.
-These studies found that online instructors must acknowledge students' cultural experiences, and dimensions that are specific to learning (ie, learning styles, language abilities and past educational experiences in online learning environments).
-This lack of knowledge has increasingly been reflected in such critical moments where the COVID-19 pandemic compelled most colleges has and universities to embrace online education in the United States and the world at large (Altbach & De Wit, 2020).
+These studies found that online instructors must acknowledge students' cultural experiences, dimensions that are specific to learning (ie, learning styles, language abilities and past educational experiences in online learning environments).
+This lack of knowledge has increasingly been reflected in such critical moments where the COVID-19 pandemic colleges compelled most universities to embrace online education in the United States and the world at large (Altbach & De Wit, 2020).
 Consequently, 91% of higher education institutions' inperson teaching has been replaced by remote activities (Marinoni et al., 2020).
-Critical in this area of online education is the instructor's role in designing instructional strategies to harness diverse students' cultural and social experiences and how these experiences can be used in online classrooms to enhance the academic success of diverse student populations (Baker.
-2020: DePietro.
-2020: Govindarajan & Srivastava.
-2020: Jørgensen et al., 2020).
-Another critical area involves maintaining awareness of inequities faced by students and the implications for their academic success in online education (Czeriewicz et al., 2019).
+Critical in this area of online education is the instructor's role in designing instructional strategies to harness diverse students' cultural and social experiences and how these experiences can be used in online classrooms to enhance the academic success of diverse student populations (Baker, 2020: DePietro.
+2020: Govindarajan & Srivastava, 2020; Jørgensen et al., 2020).
+Another critical area involves maintaining awareness inequities faced by students and the implications for their academic success in online education (Czeriewicz et al., 2019).